Comprehensive 2018 Central North Dakota Waterfowl Season Summary (Sheridan County)

 Some of the best hunting of the season is right before freeze-up – typically a big wind, low temps and snow from the northwest will move the birds down from Canada -- and they will be fighting to get into open water.
 Such was the setting on November 5th – our small water was void of ducks and freezing over and we had snow moving in with high winds.

-Our last group at the ranch had shot their swans but had nearly been blanked on ducks -- and they left early to return home.
-After they left I snuck down to our Saddle blind on our Bluebill lake and was treated to an amphibious assault by big northern mallards – all wanting to set in between the snow flurries.
+Late season hunting can be frustrating -- it's all about timing.
+Our last group at the ranch had shot their swans but had been nearly blanked on ducks -- and they left early to return home.
+That same morning I headed down to the Saddle blind on our Bluebill lake in the midst of snow flurries and experienced the late season mallard action we had been anticipating all year – big, colorful, blocky mallards all wanting to set in between the snow flurries.
 I hunted for an hour and then picked up the set for the season before it froze in.
-Poor shooting, really miserable weather and no partner except the black dog spared me from filling out – but these were the nicest birds of the year.
+Poor shooting, really miserable weather and no partner except the black dog spared me from filling out – but these were by far the nicest birds of the year.

 A cold snap shut down duck hunting in our area on November 7 – all our lakes and sloughs froze over solid – as a bonus it got down to 3 degrees that evening.
 Once our big lake freezes, the birds all leave – like throwing a switch.
 We received several calls from folks who wanted to come out and hunt – but unlike other states, when waterfowl hunting is done here it is DONE.
 We haven’t seen a single duck in the air since the big freeze.
 As is typical, winter arrives overnight here and stays a LONG time.
 Time to chase deer and roosters.